If you want to improve your artwork quickly, here are the drawing tips for beginner artists that you must know!

 1) Avoid Smudging Your Paper or Drawing Tablet

 Surely you’ve had your battles with this issue.
+This is one of those drawing tips that every beginner artist should master!

 There you are, taking some time and having fun with your drawings, when, suddenly!
 A smudge of ink or graphite appears on the paper.